top of page

 • Eat smaller, more frequent meals: This can be easier on your digestive system than large meals.

 • Listen to your body: While food isn't usually the primary cause of diarrhoea during cancer treatment, pay attention to how different foods affect you.
 Try foods you fancy in small amounts.
-Many people find that spicy, fatty, greasy, or fried foods, alcohol, caffeine, and artificial sweeteners like xylitol or sorbitol can worsen symptoms.
+Many people find that spicy, fatty, greasy, or fried foods, alcohol, caffeine, and artificial sweeteners (like xylitol or sorbitol) can worsen symptoms.

 • Consider fibre intake: While scientific evidence is limited, some people find symptomatic relief by modifying their diet for a day or two.
 This may include opting for easily digestible foods like stewed apple, banana, natural yoghurt, porridge, plain crackers, smoothies, soups, broths, eggs, fish, chicken, and sweet potato (without the skin).
-If you notice that high fibre foods seem to worsen symptoms, you might consider reducing them temporarily.
+If you notice that high fibre foods seem to worsen symptoms, consider reducing them temporarily.
 Only do this if it helps and aim to return to a balanced diet that includes fibre as soon as you can.

 Tips to manage fatigue

-Water bottle with herbs inside and blueberries
+Water bottle with herbs inside and blueberries, nutrition tips for cancer treatment

 Supporting your immune system

-Telephone: 020 8064 2865
+☎️ 020 8064 2865

 The content provided in this blog is for informational purposes only and should not be considered personalised nutrition, dietetic, or medical advice.
 Please consult your healthcare team for personalised advice and guidance regarding your specific medical condition or dietary needs.